mohammadbashiri/non-invasive-deep-brain-stimulation/Matlab/README.md

 * **slope**: Generates a ramped signal.
 It is handy when applied on other signals.

-One can generate most of the common signal patterns using these four functions. all the stimulation functions are stored in a structure (called `stim_util`).
+One can generate most of the common signal patterns using these four functions. all the stimulation functions are stored in a structure which is return as a result of a function call (`stim_util()`).
 Hence, to use the functions, one needs to call the function which returns this structure.
 As an example, running the following code: